nalhilal/dotfiles/README.md

 - Fuzzy finding with Telescope
 - Treesitter syntax highlighting
 - Git integration with gitsigns and fugitive
-- Custom Synthwave 2077 color scheme
+- Custom Synthwave 2077 color scheme in lualine
 - Transparent background support
+- Seamless tmux integration with vim-tmux-navigator

 To install: `stow nvim` and launch Neovim.
 Plugins will install automatically.